stat6250-w18/course-questions-wiki/week-01/README.md

 - Question (ilankham−stat6250): How similar to Weekly Quiz problems will final exam problems be?
 In other words, if I want to best prepare for the final exam throughout the course, should I primarily focus on thoroughly understanding weekly quiz problems?
 - Answer (ilankham−stat6250): The best way to prepare for the Final Exam is to work through every assigned Weekly Quiz Problem and to develop an understanding of all concepts involved to the point that the problems can be thoroughly answered without consulting reference materials.

+Question (aguenane−stat6250): What is the benefit of continuing to contribute to the Course Questions Wiki when preparing for the final exam?

+Answer (aguenane-stat6250): Asking and answering substantive questions helps you understand and remember important course concepts, which can help you with final and the futer .

 [Course Structure Quiz, Problem 6]